 |12.||Nikon D3S||Y||stereo / -||-||-||mini||2.0||-||-||-|

 |16.||Sony A99||Y||stereo / mono||Y||Y||mini||2.0||-||-||-|

 It is notable that the A99 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D5 does not offer wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D5 and the A99 II are recent models that are part of the current product line-up of Sony.
+The A99 II is a recent model that features in the current product line-up of Sony.
 In contrast, the D5 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.